 Originally from Cleveland, Ohio, Susan’s a Midwesterner at heart.
 She joined PiN in May 2020, after three years at HMS working in admissions, curriculum, and web content development, and prior to HMS in public relations, editing, and early childhood education.
 She completed a Master’s in English at King’s College, London, focused on music & literature (war literature in particular) in 2001, and lived in London for almost a decade before moving to Boston in 2009.
-Outside work, she devotes most of her time and energy to her two kids, two cats, rescue pups Colby & Shiloh, Dutch lop eared rabbit, and various and sundry culinary endeavors and backyard projects.
+Outside work, she devotes most of her time and energy to her two kids, rescue pups Colby & Shiloh, and various and sundry culinary endeavors and backyard projects.
 To recharge, she enjoys road biking, four-season hiking, yoga, running, white water & sea kayaking, choral singing, and dancing to live music!
-Susan provides a first point of contact for the program, strives to ensure PiN students receive all the programmatic support they need in order to thrive both personally and professionally, and is dedicated to fostering a culture of health & wellness and a welcoming, inclusive environment within PiN and across the broader Harvard graduate community.
+Susan provides a first point of contact for the program, strives to ensure PiN students receive all the programmatic support they need in order to thrive both personally and professionally, and is dedicated to fostering a culture of health & wellness and a welcoming, inclusive environment in PiN and across the broader Harvard graduate community.